FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-6-15-wRN_vs_pRN.md

 ## Wide Residual Networks

 Those preactivation residual networks are very deep but also very thin, so [Wide Residual Networks](https://arxiv.org/abs/1605.07146) makes the network much more shallow but also much wider.
 The justification is to combat the observation that with normal residual networks we get diminishing returns in performance by increasing the depth.
 The authors introduce "wider deep residual networks that significantly improve over [2](https://arxiv.org/abs/1603.05027), having 50 times less layers and being more than 2 times faster."
 [3](https://arxiv.org/abs/1605.07146) Their 16-layer wide residual Network performs as well as a thin 1001-layer preactivation residual network.
 The authors also claim that the wider networks are much more efficient on a GPU than the deeper thin networks [3](https://arxiv.org/abs/1605.07146).
-The speed was not evaluated here.

 {: .center}
 ![WideResNet](http://i.imgur.com/3b0fw7b.png)